bergesinstitute/graf-method/book-3-unit-1.md

 ## E changes to IE

-    Pensar (to think)
+Here is *pensar* (to think), in the present tense:

-    Yo pienso
+    yo pienso

-    Tú piensas
+    tú piensas

-    Él/ella/ud. piensa
+    él / ella / usted piensa

-    Nosotros/as pensamos
+    nosotros / nosotras pensamos

-    (Vosotros/as pensáis)
+    (vosotros / vosotras pensáis)

-    Ellos/ellas/uds. piensan
+    ellos / ellas / ustedes piensan

 This happens in many verbs; it doesn't matter if they are *-ar, -er* or *-ir.* Note that the E changes to IE in all persons except *nosotros* and *vosotros.*

 Here are some common “E to IE” verbs:

-    Cerrar - to close
+    cerrar - to close

-    Divertirse - to have fun
+    divertirse - to have fun

-    Empezar* - to start/to begin
+    empezar* - to start / to begin

-    Entender* - to understand
+    entender* - to understand

-    Mentir - to lie
+    mentir - to lie

-    Pensar - to think
+    pensar - to think

-    Perder - to lose
+    perder - to lose

-    Preferir* - to prefer
+    preferir* - to prefer

-    Querer - to want/to love
+    querer - to want / to love

-    Recomendar - to recommend
+    recomendar - to recommend

-    Sentarse - to sit down
+    sentarse - to sit down

-    Sentirse - to feel
+    sentirse - to feel

 > *The stem change always happens in the strong syllable: *empiezo, entiendo, prefiero.*

 ## O changes to UE

-    Soñar (to dream)
+Here is *soñar* (to dream), in the present tense:

-    Yo sueño
+    yo sueño

-    Tú sueñas
+    tú sueñas

-    Él/ella/ud. sueña
+    él / ella / usted sueña

-    Nosotros/as soñamos
+    nosotros / nosotras soñamos

-    (Vosotros/as soñáis)
+    (vosotros / vosotras soñáis)

-    Ellos/ellas/uds. sueñan
+    ellos / ellas / ustedes sueñan

 Again, the O changes to UE in all persons except *nosotros* and *vosotros.*

 Here are some common “O to UE” verbs:

-    Acostarse - to go to bed/to lie down
+    acostarse - to go to bed / to lie down

-    Almorzar - to have lunch
+    almorzar - to have lunch

-    Contar - to tell/to count
+    contar - to tell / to count

-    Costar - to cost
+    costar - to cost

-    Devolver - to return (an item)
+    devolver - to return (an item)

-    Dormir - to sleep
+    dormir - to sleep

-    Dormirse - to fall asleep
+    dormirse - to fall asleep

-    Encontrar - to find
+    encontrar - to find

-    Mover - to move (an item)
+    mover - to move (an item)

-    Morir - to die
+    morir - to die

-    Poder - to be able to
+    poder - to be able to

-    Recordar - to remember
+    recordar - to remember

-    Sonar - to sound
+    sonar - to sound

-    Soñar - to dream
+    soñar - to dream

-    Volar - to fly
+    volar - to fly

-    Volver - to return
+    volver - to return

-## Verbs with stem change in the past tense (pretérito perfecto)
+## Verbs with stem change in the preterite (pretérito perfecto)

 Stem-changing verbs do not change their stem in the past tense:

-    Pensar (to think)
+Here is *pensar* (to think), in the *pretérito perfecto* tense:

-    Yo pensé
+    yo pensé

-    Tú pensaste
+    tú pensaste

-    Él/ella/ud. pensó
+    él / ella / usted pensó

-    Nosotros/as pensamos
+    nosotros / nosotras pensamos

-    (Vosotros/as pensasteis)
+    (vosotros / vosotras pensasteis)

-    Ellos/ellas/uds. pensaron
+    ellos / ellas / ustedes pensaron

-    Soñar (to dream)
+Here is *soñar* (to dream), in the *pretérito perfecto* tense:

-    Yo soñé
+    yo soñé

-    Tú soñaste
+    tú soñaste

-    Él/ella/ud. soñó
+    él / ella / usted soñó

-    Nosotros/as soñamos
+    nosotros / nosotras soñamos

-    (Vosotros/as soñasteis)
+    (vosotros / vosotras soñasteis)

-    Ellos/ellas/uds. soñaron
+    ellos / ellas / ustedes soñaron

 > Verbs *divertirse, mentir, morir, preferir, querer, sentirse, dormir and poder* are irregular in
 > the *pretérito perfecto* tense.
 Try to look up their conjugations and memorize them.